aptech/docs/docs/plotsetwhichyaxis.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("xy");

-    // Set the first curve, 'y1' to the left Y-axis
+    // Set the first curve, 'y1' to the left y-axis
-    // Set the second curve 'y2' to the right Y-axis string which = { "left", "right" };
+    // Set the second curve 'y2' to the right y-axis string which = { "left", "right" };
     plotSetWhichYAxis(&myPlot, which);